- Payment of family benefits

 If you do not make an agreement with us concerning the manner of refund of overpaid amounts, we have the right to withhold these from your future benefits.

-When offsetting against parental benefit we will retain for you at least half the rate of parental benefit, which is 250 euros in 2019.
-When offsetting against family allowances or maintenance allowance we will withhold up to 20% of the amount of family allowances or maintenance allowance granted to you.
+When offsetting against family allowances we will withhold up to 20% of the amount of family allowances granted to you.

-If you are no longer paid any family benefits we will issue a precept for the refund of overpaid amounts.
+If you have not refunded overpaid family benefits and the offset is not possible, we will issue a precept for the refund of overpaid amounts.
 If you have received a precept for the refund of overpaid amounts and you fail to comply with the precept in a timely manner, we have the right to send the precept to a bailiff for compulsory enforcement.
 In that case you are also required to cover the costs of the enforcement proceedings.

 The payment of family benefits may be suspended and terminated on our as well as your initiative.